-The 2014 three-month contest from Seattle Sutton's Healthy Eating marked the fifth year the Chicagoland claim-to-fame healthy prepared and packaged meal franchise has sponsored a Slim Down Contest to help participants lose weight, learn about portion-control and healthy menu planning while also vying for prizes.
+The Crown Point newlyweds are among 10 contestants selected to shed pounds at the start of 2014 during a three-month contest from Seattle Sutton's Healthy Eating.
+This is the fifth year the Chicagoland claim-to-fame healthy prepared and packaged meal franchise has sponsored a Slim Down Contest to help participants lose weight, learn about portion-control and healthy menu planning while also vying for prizes.

-Last October, interested participants looking to make a lifestyle change were invited to submit their stories and a photo of themselves at seattlesutton.com to be considered for the competition, which launched Jan.
-13 at the Seattle Sutton Healthy Eating location at 620 W 81st Ave. and concluded Monday, April 28.
+Last October, interested participants looking to make a lifestyle change were invited to submit their stories and a photo of themselves at seattlesutton.com to be considered for the competition, which launched last Monday, Jan.
+13 at the Seattle Sutton Healthy Eating location at 620 W 81st Ave. and concludes April 28.

 There are Seattle Sutton centers throughout Northwest Indiana, from Chesterton and Valparaiso to Highland, Merrillville and St. John, in addition to others.